Olikoye Ransome-Kuti: Career

 He held various teaching positions, including a visiting professorship at Baltimore's Johns Hopkins University's school of hygiene and public health.
 He wrote extensively for medical journals and publications.

 He won both the Leon Bernard Foundation Prize and the Maurice Pate Award, in 1986 and in 1990 respectively.

-Death
+Personal life and death

-Ransome-Kuti died on 1 June 2003.
-He was survived by his wife of 50 years Sonia and three children.
+Ransome-Kuti was married to Doherty Adefare Sonia for 50 years, and they had three children.
+He died on 1 June 2003 in a hotel room while attending a World Health Organization meeting in England.